By Ash Toumayants

 The Good News

-Everyone is susceptible to emotions that sabotage their finances.
+Everyone is susceptible to emotions and financial behavior that sabotage their finances.
 The good news is that though our money scripts are ingrained from childhood, they are not permanent.
 With a focused and concerted effort, they can be changed.

 The first step is identifying them.
 One way to do so is to be aware of your emotional responses to common financial situations.
 How do the following things make you feel?